 Taking Adderall before or during drinking to party longer promotes binge drinking, which the Substance Abuse and Mental Health Services Administration defines as a pattern of drinking that elevates a person’s blood alcohol content to 0.08 grams per deciliter.
 Women typically reach this level of intoxication when they drink four standard beverages in two hours, and men may reach it after drinking five beverages in the same period.

 According to the National Institute on Alcohol Abuse and Alcoholism, men who drink more than 14 alcoholic beverages per week and women who drink more than seven per week are considered at-risk drinkers.
-The institute reports that about 25 percent of at-risk drinkers have an alcohol addiction disorder, and the remaining 75 percent face a greater risk of developing alcoholism and related problems.
+The institute reports that about 25 percent of at-risk drinkers have an alcohol addiction, and the remaining 75 percent face a greater risk of developing alcoholism and related problems.

-It is not uncommon for individuals who combine Adderall and alcohol to exceed weekly at-risk drinking limits in one drinking session.
+It is not uncommon for people who combine Adderall and alcohol to exceed weekly at-risk drinking limits in one drinking session.
 Repeating this behavior increases the likelihood of developing a physical dependence to both Adderall and alcohol.